-During the years ended December 31, 2017, 2016 and 2015, we recognized \$30.5 million, \$30.2 million, and \$22.1 million, respectively, in non-cash royalties from net sales of CIMZIA® and MIRCERA®, and we recorded \$18.9 million, \$19.7 million and \$20.6 million, respectively, of related non-cash interest expense.
+During the years ended December 31, 2018, 2017 and 2016, we recognized \$33.3 million, \$30.5 million, and \$30.2 million, respectively, in non-cash royalties from net sales of CIMZIA[®] and MIRCERA[®], and we recorded \$21.2 million, \$18.9 million and \$19.7 million, respectively, of related non-cash interest expense.

 As royalties are remitted to RPI from Roche and UCB, the balance of the Royalty Obligation will be effectively repaid over the life of the agreement.
 In order to determine the amortization of the Royalty Obligation, we are required to estimate the total amount of future royalty payments to be received by RPI.
 The sum of these amounts less the \$124.0 million proceeds we received will be recorded as interest expense over the life of the Royalty Obligation.
 From inception until 2017, our estimate of this total interest expense resulted in an effective annual interest rate of approximately 17%.
 We periodically assess the estimated royalty payments to RPI from UCB and Roche and to the extent the amount or timing of such payments is materially different than our original estimates, we will prospectively adjust the amortization of the Royalty Obligation.
-During the three month period ended December 31, 2017, as a result of increases in the forecasted sales of CIMZIA®, our estimate of the effective annual interest rate over the life of the agreement increased to 17.6%, which results in a prospective interest rate of 21%.
+During the three month period ended December 31, 2017, as a result of increases in the forecasted sales of CIMZIA®, our estimate of the effective annual interest rate over the life of the agreement increased to 17.6%, which resulted in a prospective interest rate of 21%.
+During the three month period ended December 31, 2018, primarily as a result of increases in the forecasted sales of MIRCERA®, our estimate of the effective annual interest rate over the life of 18.7%, which results in a prospective interest rate of 29%.